 This article is for Enterprise users with access to data exports.
-See here for information on getting new data exports set up.

 Once your data export is set up you will be receiving daily logs of your listening data, either raw or pre-filtered according to IAB v2 standards.